Big news! IBC Awards 2025 shortlist announced!

 We don’t think any group should be excluded — we merely seek to achieve balance, ie, any given book collection should offer rounded, diverse representation of all groups including traditionally over-represented groups.

-We don’t showcase books featuring characters from currently over-represented groups because they already dominate bookshelves, imaginations and marketing budgets.
 These books are already easy to find and buy, and there are so many that our resources could never stretch to reviewing them all, too.

 How do I choose the right book for my child?